Enter Our Photo Contest »

 During medieval times, very little was added to the science of plant taxonomy since the ancients were largely considered to have possessed all such knowledge.
 However, there were advances.
 One of the most important was the recognition of vast differences between vascular and nonvascular plant forms.

 As superstition and magic subsided with the advance of education in Europe, various scholars began more modern studies of the plant world.
-Two important men who advanced the study are:
+Two important people who advanced the study are:

-The average person, if he or she knows anything about taxonomy at all, probably knows this name.
+The average person, if they know anything about taxonomy at all, probably knows this name.
 Linnaeus is deservedly known as “The Father of Plant Taxonomy.”
 It is his endlessly expandable system we all use today.

 Linnaeus was born in southern Sweden in 1707, the son of a Swedish minister.
 It was his father who had taken the Latin name of Linnaeus in keeping with the fashion of the day for scholarly or important people to choose a classical name, or to “Latinize the patronymic.”
 He had chosen the name in honor of the linden or lime trees which graced the family homestead.
 Linnaeus’ real family name had been Ingermarsson.
 Beyond his Latinized name, Linnaeus was also known during his life as Carl von Linne’.
 But forget all that.
 To the plant world, he is Linnaeus.